christophercliff/metalsmith-fingerprint/README.md

 ## Example

-Let's say you want to fingerprint `css/index.css`:
+Say you want to fingerprint the file `css/index.css`:

 ```js
 Metalsmith(__dirname)